bl2437-nyu/os-assignment-package/readme.md

 ## Requirements

 To compile and run code in the assignment package, you need a POSIX-compliant system with `gcc` and `make` installed.
-It is recommended that students install a Linux virtual machine on their device.
+It is recommended that Linux virtual machines are installed on students' computers.

 Students are assumed to have taken Data Structures and Computer Architecture, and have basic C programming skills.
 A C warm-up assignment ("part 0") is provided, and students may self-check their C programming skills and seek online resources if needed.